DonoghLi/Simon-game/README.md

 Guide:
 1. You should type your name to log in this welcome page
-2. It will go to the game website.
+2. It will go to the game website.？
 3. Enjoy it and challenge your grades!!!!

-test
+test test